ProjectPythia/projectpythia.github.io/content/pages/links.md

-# Link to External Resources
+# Links to External Resources

 Project Pythia find the links below to be useful resources on a variety of Python specific topics.